-Medicare Supplement rates vary dramatically on several factors, including where you live and how old you are.
-Still, there are other items taken into consideration when trying to get a Medigap rate.
+Medicare Supplement rates vary dramatically on several factors, including where and how old you’re.
+Still, other items are considered when trying to get a Medigap rate.

-Most companies that promise online quotes will not actually provide this information to you.
-Mainly because they can’t provide you with an accurate quote Everyone’s needs and situations are different.
+Most companies that promise online quotes will not provide this information to you.
+Mainly because they can’t provide an accurate quote, Everyone’s needs and situations differ.
 We’ll discuss what goes into getting an accurate quote for your situation.

 Factors That Can Impact Your Medigap Rates

 However, it’s not just per state.
 Most states have several areas in which the pricing would be dramatically different.
-For example, in Florida, if you are in the Tampa area, your rate won’t be the same as someone residing in Fort Meyers or Jacksonville.
+For example, in Florida, if you’re in the Tampa area, your rate won’t be the same as someone residing in Fort Meyers or Jacksonville.

 Where you live is a significant factor and the starting point for your Medigap rate costs.

 Age is a factor that impacts Medicare Supplement rates widely.
 The plan will increase regardless of how the plan is designed, and this also affects you from the start.

 In most cases, a beneficiary starting a plan at 65 will pay less than beginning a Medicare Supplement at 68.